Staff Members

 George Schloemer

-Lou Deluca
+Lou Deluca (Lifetime Director)

 has degrees in political science (Yale), law (U. Colorado), and city planning (Harvard) & career included city planner, New Haven, CT; Asst.
 Dean and Assoc.
 Professor, Yale School of Art and Architecture; Dir. of the Mountain Program at U. Kentucky; Arts and Humanities Director, KY Dept. of Education; Exec.
 Director of KY Arts Council and Deputy Secretary KY State Cabinet for Education, Arts, and Humanities.
 Spent a decade living on and helping manage a small hill farm in Anderson Co., KY